netdata/netdata/packaging/installer/methods/freebsd.md

 cd netdata-v* && ./netdata-installer.sh --install /opt
 ```

-You also need to enable the netdata service in `/etc/rc.conf` and start the service:
+You also need to enable the netdata service in `/etc/rc.conf`:

 ```sh
 sysrc netdata_enable="YES"